jbequ5/Enigma-Machine-Miner/README.md

 - **Orchestrator Arbos** — Refines the plan into an executable blueprint with subtasks, swarm config, tool_map, and model assignments.
 - **Dynamic Parallel Swarm with per-subtask ToolHunter** — Each Sub-Arbos explores hypotheses independently and calls ToolHunter for gaps.
 Tool acquisiton failures are clearly shown in the final ToolHunter tab with actionable fixes.
 - **Automatic Symbolic Reasoning** — Automatically invokes deterministic logic (stabilizers, fidelity, circuit optimization, preprocessing) before falling back to LLM.
 - **Intelligent Verification System** — Supports custom executable code including direct Quantum Rings and OpenQuantum integration for real, deterministic metrics.
+Now powered by **ValidationOracle** as the single source of truth.
 - **Adaptive Re-loop & Memory** — Strong long-term memory with meta-reflection on failures, making the miner more effective over time.
+- **New: EGGROLL Low-Rank Perturbations** — Efficient exploration in the inner loop for better novelty with lower compute cost.
+- **New: Agent-Reach Grounding** — ToolHunter now automatically fetches clean web content with caching and fallbacks for higher-quality recommendations.
+- **New: Phase 4 Post-Orchestration Review Dashboard** — Parallel view with blueprint, Validation Oracle summary, toggles for Arbos Recommended (Vector DB) and custom context, plus "Encode & Launch Swarm".

 ---